-The most common reason that this happens is because you may be attempting to do this from blocked.dnsfilter.com as highlighted in the image above.
+The most common reason this happens is that you may be attempting to do this from blocked.dnsfilter.com, as highlighted in the image above.
 Or you may have previewed the Block page and attempted to submit the form.
 This is expected behaviour as the form submission feature only works after visiting a specific domain.
-This feature is not designed to submit successfully from preview mode or from blocked.dnsfilter.com.
-Once you visit the correct domain, you the form should send correctly.
+This feature is not designed to submit successfully from preview mode or blocked.dnsfilter.com.
+Once you visit the correct domain, the form should send correctly.

 If the "Failed to send message, please try again" error appears from a specified domain, we would recommend the following details below as additional occurrences that can trigger this error:

-- Confirm if the email address you have setup for your block page notification a forwarding email address.
-It's possible that your email account is configured to automatically redirect inbound messages to another email address.
+- Confirm if the email address you have set up for your block page notification is a forwarding email address.
+It's possible that your email account is configured to redirect inbound messages to another email address automatically.

 - You may have waited too long -- if you’re on this page for an extended period of time, then the block will no longer be in our ‘hot cache’

 - You may have misconfigured your networks.
-The way DNSFilter is to be configured is a single ‘site’ per physical location; and each site can accept multiple IPs for primary, secondary, etc. network providers at that location.
-If you instead configure each provider as a different ‘site', it can lead to problems such as this.
+The way DNSFilter is to be configured is a single ‘site’ per physical location, and each site can accept multiple IPs for primary, secondary, etc., network providers at that location.
+If you instead configure each provider as a different ‘site', it can lead to problems like this.

 - You may be artificially sending users to our block page without our DNS resolution: /etc/hosts, or your own DNS resolving layer.

 - Both DNS IP and web IP must be present on the site deployment.
-You can find the IP address listed at the very bottom of the Block page.
+You can find the IP address at the bottom of the Block page.